 The 2018 Walter Dean Myers Awards and Honor Books for Outstanding Children’s Literature

 January 11, 2018

 The We Need Diverse Books Walter Awards Judging Committee has selected the winners and honorees for the third annual Walter Dean Myers Awards for Outstanding Children’s Literature.
-This year’s awards comprise of two categories: Teen (ages 13-18) and Younger Readers (ages 9-13).
+This year’s Awards expanded into two categories: Teen (ages 13-18) and Younger Readers (ages 9-13).
 One winner in both categories and three Honor Books have been named.

 2018 Walter Award, Teen Category